 - Li Xu (Chinese Academy of Sciences)

-A thorough understanding of the dynamics and stability of tropical biomes such as rainforest and savanna is crucial to conservation efforts.
-I am presently working on rigorously deriving and analyzing spatially extended versions of classical models in this domain – our models aim to more realistically reflect vegetation dynamics by accounting for the spatial structure and environmental heterogeneity observed empirically.
-Another key aim of this work is to quantify the stability of these ecosystems to noise and parameter shifts.
+Understanding the dynamics and stability of tropical biomes, such as rainforests and savannas, is crucial for effective conservation efforts.
+I am working on rigorously deriving and analysing spatially extended versions of classical models in this domain.
+Our models aim to more realistically reflect vegetation dynamics by accounting for the spatial structure and environmental heterogeneity observed empirically.
+Another key aim of this work is to quantify the stability of these ecosystems to noise and parameter shifts, thereby anticipating sudden regime shifts (critical transitions).
+To this end, I have worked on applying the landscape-flux approach from non-equilibrium statistical physics to several well-known model problems (savanna-forest coexistence, lake eutrophication, and vegetation patterning).

 Working closely with experimental collaborators, we developed a novel mathematical model to explain the unexpected formation of ectopic cortical regions in the brains of mutant mice during early development.